WilsonKinyua/WilsonKinyua/README.md

 Here are some few things about me:

-- 🔭 I’m currently working on a ecommerce store
+- 🔭 I’m currently working on a ecommerce store and hotel booking web app
 - 🌱 I’m currently learning ANGULAR JS
 - 👯 I’m looking to collaborate on Frontend or backend projects
 - 💬 Ask me about Web development